AyoubTheTroller/BotHousingAgent/Tasks.md

 ## 2024/08/01
 1) [ ] Add functionality to store and use in future searches user search preferences.
-2) [ ] Add menu buttons and commands for different languages
+2) [x] Add menu buttons and commands for different languages

+## 2024/08/05
+1) [x] Rework telegram template loaders in order to be created dynamically at startup and not allocated statcally in their handlers register
+2) [ ] Rework MongoDb Daos to load them dynamically at startup

+## 2024/08/06
+1) [ ] Rework ErrorHandlers to make use of inheritance